-Be aware that critical factors at the vendor-such as the physical characteristics of the base stock and the manufacturing processes-may change over time.

-Print materials can significantly affect printer reliability and downtime.
+- Physical characteristics of the base stock and the manufacturing processes, which are dependent on the vendor, may change over time. - The quality of print materials can also affect printer reliability and downtime.
 Using materials from converters or vendors who are unfamiliar with laser printing may result in unsatisfactory print quality or other printing problems.

-Note: Once you have a successful design, test the print material before placing a large order to avoid costly mistakes.
+Once a design is finalized, test the print material before placing a large order to avoid costly mistakes.

 Your print materials supplier should be able to help develop your application or solve a problem you have with an existing application.
 In addition, Lexmark has worked with several suppliers and has business partners in this field.
-For technical assistance contact numbers, see the printer registration card, information on the printer CD, or visit the Lexmark Web site at support.lexmark.com.
+For technical assistance contact numbers, see the printer registration card, information on the printer CD, or visit the Lexmark Web site at http://support.lexmark.com.